jsheunis/book/docs/basics/101-105-install.rst

 open-data collections" our lecturer begins.
 "This makes accessing data fast and easy.
 A dataset that others could install can be created by anyone, without a need for additional software.
-Your own datasets can be installed by others, should you want that, for example.
+Your own datasets can be installed by others, should kjjsb dbnlksjhjdns bsjnyou want that, for example.
 Therefore, not only accessing data becomes fast and easy, but also *sharing*."
 "That's so cool!", you think.
 "Exam preparation will be a piece of cake if all of us can share our mid-term and final projects easily!"